MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/models.md

 ## Fine-tuning models

+> [!NOTE]
+> The supported regions might vary if you use Azure OpenAI models in an AI Studio project versus outside a project.
+>
-`gpt-35-turbo` - fine-tuning of this model is limited to a subset of regions, and is not available in every region the base model is available.
+> `gpt-35-turbo` - fine-tuning of this model is limited to a subset of regions, and is not available in every region the base model is available.

 |  Model ID  | Fine-Tuning Regions | Max Request (tokens) | Training Data (up to) |
 |  --- | --- | :---: | :---: |